MSEL General Competition Rules

 1.5.1.
 Fall, Winter, Spring

-Tournaments in which the players must form a roster with other players enrolled in their school team.
+Tournaments in which the players must form a roster with other players enrolled in their school Organization.

 Tournaments may consist of multiple stages, each with specific rounds and varying rules, including match length.
 It's important to note that the regular season and playoffs are entirely separate stages.